Butterflies Montessori Nursery

 - Links we have to other agencies

-We work closely with all multi-agencies via the Early Help Hub: the Senior Locality SENCO, Early Years Inclusion Team, Speech and Language Therapists, Social Communication Worker, Vision Support, Educational Psychologists, Community Paediatrician, Children Development Centre and Health Visitors.
-We are happy to make referrals for Parents wishing to attend Parenting courses, Toddler Talk or any additional service Parents feel may benefit their family.
+We work closely with all multi-agencies via the Early Help Hub: the Senior Locality SENCO, Early Years Inclusion Team, Speech and Language Therapists, Occupation Therapists, Social Communication Worker, Vision Support, Educational Psychologists, Community Paediatrician, Children Development Centre and Health Visitors.
+We are happy to make referrals for Parents wishing to attend Parenting courses, Incredible Years 3-5 or any additional service Parents feel may benefit their family.

 - How we support children transferring to school